kellan/laughingmeme/_posts/2006-04-25-summer-lull-early-this-year.md

     - personal
 ---

-I’ve certainly been quiet (especially of anything of substance), Brian is \[playing hooky\](http://hybernaut.com/playing-hooky), LtU is a \[ghost town\](http://lambda-the-ultimate.org/node/1427).
+I’ve certainly been quiet (especially of anything of substance), Brian is [playing hooky](http://hybernaut.com/playing-hooky), LtU is a [ghost town](http://lambda-the-ultimate.org/node/1427).
 And thats just the people drawing attention to themselves.
 The blogging Summer lull is a recognized phenomena, but April seems a bit early.

 Like Brian, I’ll have some exciting news to announce soon, and hopefully a return to blogging in the near future.